xiaohupro/swoole-docs/README.md

 # Swoole Docs

 Swoole is an high-performance network framework uses an event-driven, asynchronous, non-blocking I/O model makes it scalable and efficient.
-It is written in C language without 3rd party libraries.
+It is written in C language without 3rd party libraries as PHP extension.

 It enables PHP developers to write high-performance, scalable, concurrent TCP, UDP, Unix Socket, HTTP, WebSocket services with PHP programming language without too much knowledge about non-blocking I/O programming and low-level Linux kernel.